alyptik/cepl/README.md

 #### CEPL understands the following control sequences:

-Input lines prefixed with a `;` are used to control the internal state.
+Input lines prefixed with a `;` are used to control internal state.

 	;p[arse]: Toggle -p (shared library parsing) flag ;q[uit]: Exit CEPL